-The Business Energy Advice Program (BEAP) delivers advice to help small businesses and their representatives get better energy deals and reduce their energy usage.
+The $11.7 million Business Energy Advice Program (BEAP) delivers trusted advice to help small businesses and their representatives get better energy deals and increase their energy efficiency.

 The program provides 2 free services for eligible small businesses:

-The second element of the program is the Small Business Energy Check, an energy spend benchmarking tool that allows small businesses to compare their energy spend to that of similar businesses in their industry and region.
-The purpose of the tool is to give small businesses information on whether they are paying too much for their energy.
+An energy spend benchmarking tool that allows small businesses to compare their energy spend against similar businesses in their industry and region.
+The purpose of the tool is to provide information on whether they are paying too much for their energy.
+The data which underpins this tool supports a ‘true’ comparison based on business type, location and other relevant characteristics.
 It can be used on its own, or in conjunction with a Business Energy Advice consultation.

-If you'd like to know more about the Business Energy Advice Program, please email BEAP [at] environment.gov.au
+For general information or to provide feedback about the Business Energy Advice Program, please email BEAP@industry.gov.au

 Australian Small Business and Family Enterprise Ombudsman Australian Government